• Home

 Thinner than standard rear hatch glass

 Digital Ignition Timing Computer part number is 937 602 171 00.
-It is located behind the stereo
+It is

 Dogleg first gear location (down and to the left. also found on 931)